johnbrc/MPD-Distribution/content/modules/M4/MPD-M4.md

 Related to [*Military commissioning*]

->	**Discuss how the rigorous discipline of military *soldiering* differs from the challenges of civilian life.**
+>	**Discuss how the rigours of military *soldiering* and its disciplines differ from the challenges of civilian life.**

--	How helpful is the military metaphor of *soldiering* with respect to Christian discipleship in your context?
+-	How helpful is the military metaphor of *soldiering* with respect to Christian discipleship in the context of your culture and your personal life?

 ### Commissioning [commissioning-discussion] ###